rfzeg/dump_bot/README.md

 - Clone this repository into a ROS catkin workspace
 - Build and source the workspace
-- To launch this package including Rviz: `roslaunch dumpster dumpster.launch`
+- To launch this package including Rviz: `roslaunch dumpster demo.launch`

 If you want to move the robot using a keyboard you will also need to start a teleop node.
 To run the robot with the Navigation Stack type in a new window: `roslaunch dumpster amcl.launch`

-This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.0.
+This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.0.d